Feertreesome/sso_auth/README.md

 The UI is built with Next.js (App Router) and offers two parallel entry points:

 - **Password form** – sends the identifier/password pair to the Node.js server (`server/index.mjs`).
-The server forwards the credentials to Clerk's REST API, creates a session and returns its metadata to the browser.
+The server uses `@clerk/express` to talk to Clerk, forwards the credentials to Clerk's REST API, creates a session and returns its metadata to the browser.
 - **"Login with GitHub"** – triggers Clerk's OAuth GitHub flow via `authenticateWithRedirect`.
 Once the OAuth handshake finishes Clerk redirects back to `/sso-callback` where the session is activated.

 ## Prerequisites